haiku/website/content/blog/bitigchi/2020-10-01-haiku_monthly_activity_report_september_2020.md

 ## Preferences

-Preetpal Kaur's GSOC project work has been merged, and she continues to work on final polishes and bug fixes.
+Preetpal Kaur's GSOC project work has been merged, and she continues to work on final polishing and bug fixes.

 ## POSIX